 - Pink - extra fine

 They are made of cotton and impreganted with the abrasive, aluminium oxide.

 Attach them to a regular screw mandrel and fix into your Dremel, pendant dril or flexible shaft and set the speed to between 5,000-7,000 and away you go!

 EVEFLEX Twist Radial Bristle Polishing Discs

-When you're polishing fine, intricate jewelry, you can spend longer cleaning off the polish than you do actually making or repairing.
+When polishing fine, intricate jewelry, you can spend longer cleaning off the polish than you do actually making or repairing.
 Wouldn't it be great if there was some way of polishing fine, intricate jewelry, but without making a mess?
 Here's where the radial bristle discs come into their own.